Hitori’s grandmother braided strings of myths and stories into foreign taboos.

 The train station is fairly empty when Hitori taps his IC card against the ticket gate and steps through, rubbing his flushed hands together.
 Outside the platform, a blizzard howls and bellows.

-Winter is as much of a hell as it is a comfort: the lethargic fall of snow that paints everything in a lustrous white layer, resets the world into a tabula rasa as people sit by a crackling fire, and fills the open mouths of elated children.
+Winter is as much of a hell as it is a comfort: the lethargic fall of snow that paints everything in a lustrous white layer, resets the world into a tabula rasa as people sit by a soothing fire, and fills the open mouths of elated children.
 But winter also plagues the life it touches—frosted flowers and stripped trees and vapor from stolen breaths.
 It delights in its ruthlessness the whole way through.

 Hitori clicks through his few texts repeatedly as he waits for the train, having to strain his eyes multiple times.
 He really should’ve waited until morning to depart; his mother, of course, just had to schedule a family reunion this abruptly, and she never takes no’s as answers.